Car Shakes When Idling + Check Engine Light

 • Pay attention to whether the shaking also happens during acceleration

-Quick answer: Shaking at idle plus a check engine light usually means the engine is not burning the air-fuel mixture smoothly at low speed.
-Misfires and mixture problems are some of the most common reasons.
+Quick answer: Shaking at idle usually means the engine is not burning the air-fuel mixture smoothly at low speed.
+This is most noticeable when the car is standing still because there is nothing to mask the uneven engine movement.
 The code is the fastest way to narrow it down.

 What This Usually Means